 3. Provide extra context with Helper text

 We recommend that for any questions that have the potential to be misinterpreted, rephrasing the question in the helper text will provide additional context the questionnaire filler may need to properly complete the form.
-This may seem redundant but it is often difficult to predict which questions will confuse clients.
+This may seem redundant but it is often difficult to predict which questions will confuse users.

 4. Break up long questionnaires with sections